 The standard account offers the following

 The ability to use leverage is important when it comes to trade.
-Currency prices typically only change incrementally on day to day basis which can make it difficult to make a significant profit.
+Currency prices typically only change incrementally on a day-to-day basis, which can make it difficult to make a significant profit.
 The ability to use leverage to trade a large number of assets will allow you to greatly amplify your profits and therefore make trading forex worthwhile.

 Leverage with easyMarkets will vary depending on which regulator applies to your region and which trading platform you are using.
-Retail clients in the UK and Europe will find they have more restrictive leverage than clients in the UK ad Europe
+Retail clients in the UK and Europe will find they have more restrictive leverage than clients in the UK and Europe.

 easyMarkets is regulated by CySEC or the Cyprus Securities Exchange Commission in the UK and Europe.
 Retail clients can trade with a maximum leverage of 30:1.

-If you are an easyMarkets client from outside the UK or Australia then easyMarkets apply protections in according with ASIC which the Australian Securities and Investment Commission.
+If you are an easyMarkets client from outside the UK or Europe, then easyMarkets apply protections in according with ASIC regulations requirements, which is the Australian Securities and Investments Commission or the Financial Services Authority of Seychelles (FSA)

 Like with easyMarkets, IG leverage will vary depending on where you join from as regulation differs for different countries.